oicr-gsi/shesmu/docs/faq.md

 ## What does `at3sis` mean?
 From _Tools_, select _Type Converter_ and enter the type descriptor in the box and then hit the button to get a human-friendly type.

-## How do I figured out how why my action failed?
-Why is this action unknown?
-Follow the SOP: Investigating Failure to figure out the source of the problem. //TODO

 ## There was a thing that failed.
 How do I make it go away?
 If it's a Vidarr workflow, choose the command to retry the failed workflow.